-The College of Music's professional Graduate Certificate in Arts Administration provides students with the managerial skills and knowledge to work in the performing arts industry.
-Students will gain knowledge and insights into the opportunities and challenges facing today’s arts administration professionals through unique class sessions bringing Boulder students and distance learners together in a boardroom setting.
+The College of Music’s professional Graduate Certificate in Arts Administration prepares students with the managerial skills and knowledge they need to work in the performing arts industry.
+Students gain knowledge and insights into the opportunities and challenges facing today’s arts administration professionals through unique class sessions bringing Boulder students and distance learners together in a boardroom setting.

-The goal of the certificate is to provide students with a valuable credential to supplement existing graduate degrees and an attainable and cost-effective credential for practicing professionals.
-The program is open to working professionals and any CU Boulder students already enrolled in a graduate degree in music, theater or dance.
+The goal of the certificate is to provide students with a valuable credential to supplement existing graduate degrees, and an attainable and cost-effective credential for practicing professionals.
+The program is open to working professionals and any CU Boulder students already enrolled in a graduate degree in music, theatre or dance.

 Demand for arts administrators